rplevy/swiss-arrows/README.md

 (-<<:p (+ 1 2) (list 2 1) (list 5 7) (list 9 4)) => '[(2 1 3) (5 7 3) (9 4 3)]
 ```

-*The Diamond Fishing Rod*
+*The Diamond Fishing Rod* - another branching arrow.

-Another branching arrow.
 Same idea as -< and -<<, except it uses the -<> form placement convention.

 ```
 (-<>< (+ 1 2) [<> 2 1] [5 <> 7] [9 4 <>]) => '[(3 2 1) (5 3 7) (9 4 3)]